anttisalonen/progbook/rst/shop5.rst

 * Instead of including all products from the order in the table, we only display the products for which the user checked the checkbox
 * We display the different return reasons as *radio buttons*.
 The first one is selected as the default.
 We'll need to send the information about which radio button was selected as the form is sent.

-How would we know which products the user checked the checkbox for?
+How would we know for which products the user checked the checkbox?
 The URL provides a hint: this information is included in the query string, which, again, is accessible in Flask using the request.args.get() function.
+We can get a list of all products the customer ordered from the database, and, for each product, check if the checkbox for that product was checked.
 As revealed by Flask documentation or general online search, the following statement will evaluate to True if the checkbox for ID 123 was checked and False otherwise:

 .. code-block:: python